inytss/classification1/quiz.md

 # your code here
 ```
 ___
 3. Logistic regression is one of interpretable model.
 We can explain how likely each variable are predicted to the class we observed.
-Based on the model summary above, what can be interpreted from the `Work_accident` coeficient?
+Based on the model summary above, what can be interpreted from the `Work_accident1` coeficient?
   - [ ] The probability of an employee that had a work accident not resigning is 0.21.
   - [ ] Employee who had a work accident is about 0.21 more likely to resign than the employee who has not.
   - [ ] Employee who had a work accident is about 1.57 less likely to resign than the employee who has not.